 - More independent study time – you'll only have between three and five subjects to study as opposed to ten or more at GCSE, meaning less time in the classroom

-Students generally choose three A Levels to study for a two-year course, but can decide to work towards AS qualifications or combine the two.
+Students can take up to five A Levels but you generally choose three A Levels to study for a two-year course.
+You can decide to work towards AS qualifications or combine the two.
 Discuss your options with your school or college and find out whether they'll offer both AS and A Levels so you can decide the best route for you.
 The vast majority of schools and colleges now focus on A Levels, with the one-year AS Level less popular and available.

 If you already know what you’d like to study, you can contact the university admissions office and ask about entry requirements for the course(s) you’re interested in.

 How many GCSEs do you need to do A Levels?